JonathonLuiten/TrackEval/Readme.md

 To convert formats, check out the format specifications defined [here](docs).

 By default, we would recommend the MOTChallenge format, although any implemented format should work.
 Note that for many cases you will want to use the argument ```--DO_PREPROC False``` unless you want to run preprocessing to remove distractor objects.

+## Requirments

+ - Minimum requirements: numpy, scipy
+ - For plotting: matplotlib
+ - For segmentation datasets (KITTI MOTS, MOTS-Challenge, DAVIS): pycocotools
+ - For DAVIS dataset: Pillow
+ - For J & F metric: opencv_python, scikit_image

+use ```pip3 -r install requirements.txt``` to install all possible requirements.

+use ```pip3 -r install minimum_requirments.txt``` to only install the minimum if you don't need the extra functionality as listed above.

 ## Timing analysis